Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 - What problems you’re solving

-6. How Often Can I Post?
+6. How Often Can I Publish?

 You don’t need to post every day.